 Full-blown HSP may appear suddenly, or different symptoms may appear gradually over several weeks.
 The order in which the symptoms appear varies.
 A child might have unexplained abdominal pain, or knee pain, or bloody stools, or blood in the urine for a week before other symptoms appear to bring the correct diagnosis into focus.
 The diagnosis is usually made when the rash turns purple.

 Most children recover fully.
 The disease may be quite mild and last only 2 or 3 days.
-For those with moderate to severe symptoms, though, the disease lasts an average of 4 to 6 weeks, with relapses occurring up to a year later (particularly after the child gets another cold or is re-exposed to the offending agent).
+For those with moderate to severe symptoms, though, the disease is usually gone within a month.
+Two-thirds will never have a relapse.
+For those who do, it is usually within the first four months particularly after the child gets another cold or is re-exposed to the offending agent.
+Thankfully, the relapses usually are both milder and shorter than the original episode.

 Rarely, children die from complications experienced near the time of diagnosis (bowel perforation, hemorrhage, seizure, stroke, etc.).
 Having made it through the acute crisis, the long-term outcome depends on the extent of kidney involvement.
 With no kidney involvement, full recovery is the rule.
 One-fourth of the children with kidney problems will still have detectable problems years later.
-By 8 years after onset, however, only 2% will still have any kidney problems (Primary Pediatric Care, Mosby, 1992).
-Unfortunately, up to half of those will ultimately die from chronic renal failure.
+By 8 years after onset, however, only 2% will still have any kidney problems.
 The long-term prognosis can often be determined from a renal biopsy early on.

 There is no specific treatment for HSP.
 If the initiating trigger is identified for an individual child, everything possible should be done to remove it.
 If the cause is thought to be a bacterial infection, such as Strep throat, prophylactic antibiotics are often given once the infection is eliminated, to prevent recurrence.
 Anti-inflammatory drugs, and sometimes immunosuppresive drugs, are used to provide much-needed symptomatic relief.
 Steroids are controversial – they may cause dramatic reversal of GI or brain involvement, but have not been shown to be very effective for the kidneys.